i2y/connecpy/README.md

 ### Message Size Limits

-By default, Connecpy limits incoming message sizes to protect against resource exhaustion.
-The default limit is 100KB per message.
-You can customize this limit by passing `read_max_bytes` to the application constructor:
+Connecpy allows you to limit incoming message sizes to protect against resource exhaustion.
+By default, there is no limit, but you can set one by passing `read_max_bytes` to the application constructor:

 ```python
 # Set maximum message size to 1MB for ASGI applications